benoriol/satellital-tent-detection/README.md

     Validation data folder must have the same structure than the training folder.

 In this file, you also have the definition of the model.
-If there, you can costumise the model, training algorithm, batch size, etc...
+There, you can costumise the model, training algorithm, batch size, etc...
 It has a DataLoader class which is used to load the data and form the batches.